digiapulssi/zabbix-monitoring-scripts/documentation/kubernetes_monitoring.md

 ## Retrieving data from discovery using JSONPath

-In this example, service data can be retrieved using JSONPath:
+In this example, data can be retrieved using JSONPath:
 ```
 $.data[?(@.pod == "<pod>")].pod
 $.data[?(@.pod == "<pod>")].restart_count